Dirk1980ac/kickstarts/README.md

 - Workstation variants or other variants with GUI come up with the setup-assistant as usual.
 - Yggdrasil is installed.
 - The FreeIPA client package is installed.
 (It is used in my Networks.)
-- The kickstart installatio runs entirely in text mode to avoid some irritating behaviour in graphical mode while it is fetching the repository metadata.

 ## The files (more will be coming soon)